jxjrework/adversarial-dev-factory/README.md

-# Development toolkit for participants of adversarial competition
+# Simplified development toolkit for participants of adversarial competition

-This is a development toolkit for the
-[Competition on Adversarial Attacks and Defenses 2018](http://caad.geekpwn.org/) Following software required to use this package:
+This is modified from the development toolkit for the [Competition on Adversarial Attacks and Defenses 2018](http://caad.geekpwn.org/) Following software required to use this package: